 The Location of No 15 by Guesthouse, Bath

 Located on one of Bath’s grander central streets, there are few better locations.
-It’s also simple to find as it’s just a moment from Bath’s wonderful Pulteney Bridge — one of only four bridges in the world to have shops along its span.
+It’s also simple to find for travellers new to the city, as it’s just a moment from Bath’s wonderful Pulteney Bridge — one of only four bridges in the world to have shops along its span.
 And unlike, for example, Florence’s Ponte Vecchio, which is a crowd of jewellers and selfie sticks, there are a few delightful little cafes here and it’s often quiet enough to enjoy a stroll without too much in the way of crowds.
-Walk away from the city centre across the bridge and onto Pulteney Street and you’ll soon find the pretty entrance to No 15 by Guesthouse.
+Walk away from the city centre across the bridge and onto Pulteney Street and you’ll soon find the pretty streetside entrance to No 15 by Guesthouse.

 If you found this review helpful, please consider booking your stay at No.15 Bath via this link, from which we may earn a small commission.